sakopqiu/fe_misc/SEO.md

 - Rendering => This step is optional.
 This process is the hardest to understand even for engineers and the most unexplained one in normal tutorials and we will give concrete examples later.
 In short, most of the web pages are Client Side Rendering(CSR), which makes Google bot very hard to do the indexing the first time it opens up a web page.
 CSR needs rendering to happen.
-Btw, the approach taken by CC is called Server Side Rendering(SSR).
-SSR does not necessarily need rendering to happen, which sometimes can be optional,  whether search engine crawlers will do rendering for SSR is implementation specific.
+Btw, SSR does not necessarily need rendering to happen, which sometimes can be optional,  whether search engine crawlers will do rendering for SSR is implementation specific.
 - Ranking => Ok, Google has found your webpage and has finished indexing it, but there are so many result pages associated with the keyword you want to target, how to make my web pages stand out?
 We will discuss it in the Ranking part.
 We will go over the four concepts in the next section, before moving on, we will introduce the HTML fundamentals here to get yourself familiarized with the whole technical context.